zhxh233/zhxh233/README.md

-- 👋 Hi, I’m @zhxh233
+- 👋 Hi, this is @zhxh233
-- 🌱 I’m currently learning bioinformatics (so I’m also currently learning shell and python)
+- 🌱 A PhD candidate major in bioinformatics
+- 💪 Python, Shell
-- 📫 How to reach me ? pls mail me to zhxh96@gmail.com
+- 📫 zhxh96@gmail.com

 <!---
 zhxh233/zhxh233 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.